List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the car isn’t hypothecated (loan pending).
+1. Check RC details on Parivahan app: Use the app to verify the owner’s name, registration date, fuel type, and insurance validity.
+Ensure the car’s physical details match the RC.

-2. Match chassis and engine numbers: Locate the chassis number (usually under the bonnet, near the driver’s seat, or on a door frame sticker) and match it with the RC book and Parivahan app.
-Do the same for the engine number.
+2. Match chassis and engine numbers: Locate the chassis number (under the bonnet, on a doorframe sticker, or below the passenger seat) and the engine number.
+Cross-verify these with the RC book and the Parivahan app.

-5. Inspect all four tyres: Check for uneven wear patterns, which can indicate alignment issues, suspension problems, or even accident damage.
-Also, check the tyre date codes.
+5. Inspect all four tyres: Check for uneven wear patterns, which can indicate alignment issues, bent rims, or suspension problems.
+Ensure all tyres are of the same brand and have similar date codes.

-6. Open the bonnet: Look for any signs of oil leaks, check the coolant level (should be between min/max), inspect the battery terminals for corrosion, and check the condition of drive belts.
+6. Under-bonnet inspection: Look for any signs of oil leaks around the engine, check the coolant level (should be between min/max), inspect battery terminals for corrosion, and visually check the condition of drive belts.

-9. Check all electricals: Test power windows, central locking, ORVM adjustments, all lights (headlights, tail lights, indicators), music system, and the reverse camera.
+9. Check all electricals: Systematically test all power windows, central locking, ORVMs (outside rear-view mirrors), infotainment system, all interior and exterior lights, horn, and the reverse camera.

 Insider Checks